Privacy Policy

 To process payments, Patalyze forwards the necessary payment data to Patalyze’s authorized payment service provider Stripe Payments Europe Ltd., Block 4, Harcourt Centre, Harcourt Road, Dublin 2, Ireland (“Stripe”).
 Where necessary, Stripe will transfer the data to Stripe, Inc., located in the USA.
 Further information on data protection at Stripe and compliance with the requirements of Art.
 44 GDPR can be found in the Stripe Privacy Policy and the Stripe Privacy Center.
 Patalyze has concluded a data processing agreement with Stripe, which allows Stripe to process the data solely in accordance with Patalyze’s instructions and not for its own purposes.

-In addition to the aforementioned data, Patalyze processes further (usage-)data relevant for the provision and billing of Services, such as the number of successfully created claim charts.
+In addition to the aforementioned data, Patalyze processes further (usage-)data relevant for the provision and billing of Services, such as the AI & Data Usage consumed across AI processing jobs (such as AI-Generated Mappings, AI Record Enrichment or AI Page Writing).
 The processing and storage of the aforementioned data is necessary for the conclusion of the contract as well as its performance and is therefore justified according to Art.
 6 para.
 1 sentence 1 lit. b) GDPR.
-If User himself/herself is not a party to the contract, but Patalyze is provided to User, e.g. by employer or an Organization to which he/she belongs, Patalyze justifies the processing of the data mentioned in section 7.1 and the aforementioned usage data via Art.
+If User himself/herself is not a party to the contract, but Patalyze is provided to User, e.g. by employer or an Organization to which he/she belongs, Patalyze justifies the processing of the data mentioned in section 4 and the aforementioned usage data via Art.
 6 para.
 1 sentence 1 lit. f) GDPR, as this is necessary for the performance of the business relationship with Patalyze’s customers, i.e. User’s employer or User’s Organization.

 Patalyze stores the data for the duration of the contract term and subsequently, if applicable, for the duration of statutory retention periods, insofar as these prescribe the retention for the respective types of data.
 Patalyze will delete User’s account if requested to do so.
 Otherwise, Patalyze will maintain User’s account so that it is available to Users in the event of a renewed use without the User having to register again.
 This is in User’s as well as in Patalyze's legitimate interests pursuant to Art.
 6 para.
 1 sentence 1 lit. f) GDPR.

-In the account in the section “usage”, Users can also view data about usage behavior e.g. the Number of Documents, number of Credits consumed and the number of Credits purchased.
+In the account in the section “usage”, Users can also view data about usage behavior e.g. the Number of Records, the value of AI & Data Usage consumed and the AI & Data Usage Balance purchased.
 Patalyze justifies this data processing via Art.
 6 para.
-1 sentence 1 lit. b) GDPR, insofar as it is necessary for the performance of the contract, in particular for billing purposes or for managing the number of Credits still available.
+1 sentence 1 lit. b) GDPR, insofar as it is necessary for the performance of the contract, in particular for billing purposes or for managing the remaining AI & Data Usage Balance.
 Insofar as the processing goes beyond what is necessary for the performance of the contract, Patalyze bases the processing on Patalyze’s legitimate interests pursuant to Art.
 6 para.
 1 sentence 1 lit. f) GDPR, as Patalyze seeks to meet Users' wish to visualize information on usage behavior in a transparent manner.
 The graphical representation of the development of consumption over the contract period is considered to be also in the interest of Users.

-If User’s access to Patalyze Services is provided by the User’s employer or an organization to which User belongs, it is possible that Patalyze shares data about User’s usage (e.g. Number of Credits consumed, Number of Documents, last login date) with User’s employer or organization on request.
+If User’s access to Patalyze Services is provided by the User’s employer or an organization to which User belongs, it is possible that Patalyze shares data about User’s usage (e.g. the value of AI & Data Usage consumed, Number of Records, last login date) with User’s employer or organization on request.
 Providing this data corresponds to Patalyze’s legitimate interests as well as the legitimate interests of Organization in receiving information about the use of the Services Organization has paid for.

 When using Patalyze’s Services, section 3 of this privacy policy applies.
 The following data is stored for each Database:

-• Errors that occurred during the mapping process
+• Errors that occurred during AI process jobs

 This information is processed in accordance with Art.
 6 para.
-1 sentence 1 lit. f) GDPR based on Patalyze's legitimate interest in improving the functionality of Patalyze's Services, as this makes it easier to identify any sources of error related to the translation process.
-The data is stored in a database that can only be accessed by selected employees and is automatically deleted after 14 days.
+1 sentence 1 lit. f) GDPR based on Patalyze's legitimate interest in improving the functionality of Patalyze's Services, as this makes it easier to identify sources of error in Patalyze's AI processing jobs (such as AI-Generated Mappings, AI Record Enrichment or AI Page Writing).
+This data is retained for the duration of the contract and deleted when the corresponding Record, Database or Organization is deleted; related access logs and meta data may be retained for up to seven (7) years for security and compliance purposes.
+Access is limited to authorized personnel.

 Regardless of whether visitors have an account registered with Patalyze, devices automatically transmit certain data for technical reasons when accessing Patalyze’s website patalyze.com.
 The following data that Visitor may send will be stored: